Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Discussion

-The typical conditions in which we find sub-haloes in cosmological simulations can be mapped onto this idealised setup by estimating the appropriate Mach number and $A$ parameter.
-We have taken the simulations results from the IllustrisTNG-300 public data \citep{ja:nelson2018}, using the halo and sub-halo catalogues at $z=0$.
-We select all host haloes in the mass range $M_p=10^{11}M_\odot$ to $10^{15}M_\odot$.
-The distribution of masses and sound speeds for all sub-haloes are shown in Figure \ref{fig:MpCsAll}.
-The top plot shows the conditional probability of a sound speed, given a sub-halo mass.
-The sound speed is only dependent on the mass of the host (see Appendix \ref{app:sims}), which leads to the bands at the high sound speed/host mass end, where there are the fewest samples.
-We effectively see the negative slope in the power law distribution of halo/sub-halo masses, as there are many more sub-haloes associated with low mass haloes (low sound speeds), even though the most massive haloes individually contain many more sub-haloes than any given lower mass halo.
+The typical conditions in which we find subhaloes in cosmological simulations can be mapped onto the idealised point mass setup by estimating their approximate Mach number and $A$ parameters.
+We have taken the simulation results from the IllustrisTNG-300 public data \citep{ja:nelson2018}, using the halo and subhalo catalogues at $z=0$.
+We selected all host haloes in the mass range $M_p=10^{11}M_\odot$ to $10^{15}M_\odot$.
+The distribution of masses and sound speeds for all subhaloes are shown in Figure \ref{fig:MpCsAll}.
+The top plot shows the conditional probability of a sound speed, given a subhalo mass.
+The sound speed depends only on the mass of the host (see Appendix \ref{app:sims}), which leads to the bands at the end of high sound speed/host mass, where there are the fewest samples.
+We effectively see the negative slope in the power law distribution of halo/subhalo masses, as there are many more subhaloes associated with low mass haloes (low sound speeds), even though the most massive haloes individually contain far more subhaloes than any given lower mass halo.
 The middle plot shows the mean Mach number for each pixel.
 The distribution is fairly uniform across both mass and sound speed.
 The mean Mach number is around $\mathcal{M}=1-2$.
-This is also shown in the top panel of Figure \ref{fig:MachAHist} with the conditional probability of a Mach number, given a sub-halo mass.
+This is also shown in the top panel of Figure \ref{fig:MachAHist} with the conditional probability of a Mach number, given a subhalo mass.
 The bottom plot of Figure \ref{fig:MpCsAll} shows the mean A parameter for each pixel.
-The distribution at the high sub-halo mass end is dominated by small numbers of very high $A$ parameter values in each cell.
-The overall distribution of $A$ parameters is shown in the middle panel of Figure \ref{fig:MachAHist}.
-The distribution has been truncated at $A=10$, but continues to values in the thousands.
-We show the conditional probability of finding an $A$ number, given a sub-halo mass.
-The sub-haloes below $M_p=10^{10}M_\odot$ in mass exist well within the linear regime ($A<<1$).
-Those between $M_p=10^{10}M_\odot$ and $10^{11}M_\odot$ show a wider range of $A$, numbers but still mostly reside in the linear or quasi linear regime ($A\leq1$).
+The distribution at the high subhalo mass end is dominated by small numbers of very high $A$ parameter values in each cell.
+The overall distribution of $A$ parameters are shown in the middle panel of Figure \ref{fig:MachAHist}.
+The distribution has been truncated to $A=10$, but continues to values in the thousands.
+We show the conditional probability of finding an $A$ number, given a subhalo mass.
+The subhaloes below $M_p=10^{10}M_\odot$ exist well within the linear regime ($A<<1$).
+Those between $M_p=10^{10}M_\odot$ and $10^{11}M_\odot$ show a wider range of $A$, numbers, but still mainly reside in the linear or quasi-linear regime ($A\leq1$).
 Above this mass, the distribution spreads significantly, with a range of $A$ numbers, a significant fraction in the non-linear regime ($A>1$).